aerotron1/TastyTV-M2/README.md

 List the ready features here:

-- Links to social media accounts when clicked opens the link in a new tab.
-- Provides a random movie suggestion when clicked.
-- Once registered a message appears at the bottom of the page.
-- Clear the registration form if user needs to start again.
+- View a variety of movies when refreshed.
+Once clicked view movie information.
+- When you add a new movie, you should mark it as watched where the text turns green.

 ## Setup